snakescb/TeachZ80/README.md

   *  4 additional General Purpose User LED's
   *  Flash Bank Select Jumper, so the system can access the lower or upper 64kB page of the installed FLASH, selectable by jumper
   *  2 UART headers, accessing SIO A and B on 5V logic levels (no RS232 level shifter installed)
+  *  Mode button.
+Pushing this put's the board in Flash mode, where the stm32 is resetting the board and accessing the memory bus.
+It then receives Intel HEX records (type 00 and 01) and writes the data to the FLASH